 Managing your investments is never easy.
 It's difficult to navigate the options and ensure you’ve invested your money in the best possible places.
 What to Invest in Today (WIT), is intended to provide clear, straightforward explanations of the platforms I explore.
 I started investing in stocks after graduating college in the early 2000s.
 From there, I progressed into bonds, options and, eventually, alternative investments.
 Along the way, I earned a master’s degree in Economics from Johns Hopkins University and an MBA from UVA's Darden School of Business.
 This blog is a way to share my experience researching new investments and tracking performance of past investments.
 Join me and, of course, share your experiences as well.
 Feel free to connect with me on LinkedIn - www.linkedin.com/in/bcarruth

 As you can see, the report is pretty basic.
 The property value is in line with other estimates we've received.
 However, the rental value is considerable higher than we've seen before.
 Unfortunately, they use the same property twice for the valuation.
-Their algorithm wasn't able to identify the duplication and we cannot be sure how much that skewed the valuation.
+Their algorithm wasn't able to identify the duplication and I cannot be sure how much that skewed the valuation.

 - Specifies the time-frame they will act as agent.
 Looks like 45 days followed by 6 one-month renewals.

 - Provides for an $800 fee if I list the property above Roofstock's estimated value.